Professional Trustee & Estate Planning Services

 For more information about this diagram, please request an interview.

-It is my pleasure to write a testimonial with regards to the nomination of Janet Xuccoa and her team at Gilligan Rowe and Associates, as a finalist for New Zealand Corporate Trustee of the year.
+It is my pleasure to write a testimonial with regards to the nomination of the professional trustee team at Gilligan Rowe and Associates, as a finalist for New Zealand Corporate Trustee of the year.

-Janet and her team have acted as a professional trustee for my trust for many year now.
-I have been thoroughly impressed by their level of knowledge, professionalism, honesty and integrity in all my dealings with them, In addition, through their regular client seminars that I have attended, I have been very impress by Janet’s thoughtful critiques of cases and changes in the direction of trust law, and their possible impact on me.
+They have acted as a professional trustee for my trust for many year now.
+I have been thoroughly impressed by their level of knowledge, professionalism, honesty and integrity in all my dealings with them, In addition, through their regular client seminars that I have attended, I have been very impress by the thoughtful critiques of cases and changes in the direction of trust law, and their possible impact on me.

 I can recommend them without hesitation.